Economic Development Organizations

 A reduction of new business failure also has long-term benefits to local economies because each business that survives the first year produces a larger total pool of businesses surviving into every future year.

 If 12.5% of all businesses are dying for the preventable cause of a lack of preparation and access to resources, it logically follows that an astounding 63% of first-year business failures can be mitigated and reduced through the direct engagement of economic developers implementing proactive programs designed to reduce the failure rate.

 Economic developers are now in one of the most difficult positions we’ve ever been in as a result of the coronavirus pandemic.
 We want to offer economic developers more help to address these challenges.

-- Local business owners (many of which are still at home) are thinking about how they can improve business and gain back lost revenues once things get back to normal.
+- Local business owners are thinking about how they can improve business and gain back lost revenues once things get back to normal.
 Businesses that are reopening are looking for solutions to jumpstart back into business.

 - Laid-off workers may have no choice but to pursue some type of self-employment as unemployment is the highest it’s been since the Great Depression.

-With the need for business assistance in high demand but short supply, and with scarce ability to go personally sit down with any business advice experts because of social distancing, online resources will be the only option available to plan for their new business or to resurrect their current company.
+With the need for business assistance in high demand but short supply, online resources will be the optimal option available to plan for their new business or to resurrect their current company.

 SizeUp has software that can help.
 Is SizeUp going to fix all the economic problems this country is facing?
 No, it is not.
 But it can be part of the solution.
 We know we can help, and we feel a moral responsibility to do so.
-As such, until the end of October 2020, SizeUp will completely waive setup fees to have SizeUp LBI small business assistance services added to your EDO’s website.
-Every business in your community will be able to use SizeUp LBI for free directly from your website.
-We know businesses need assistance more than ever right now, so SizeUp wants to partner with you to help the many entrepreneurs in your community from the safety of their homes.
+We know businesses need assistance more than ever right now, so SizeUp wants to partner with you to help the many entrepreneurs in your community.